- Docs

 Upload a Version

-Troy Server automatically extracts from your ZIP:
+Troy Server automatically extracts metadata from two sources in your ZIP:

 Troy Header Required: